 The fault will have to be cleared before that heat engine will function again.
-Selecting from the info pages menu will provide the fault detail.
-Press the RESET button on the front of the heater and provided the condition has been corrected the heat engine will run through the ignition sequence again and the Ω symbol will disappear from the display after a short delay.
+Selecting from the info pages menu will provide the fault detail (see section 6.6 at the end of this manual for the possible fault codes).
+Press the RESET button on the front of the heater and provided the condition has been corrected the heat engine will run through the ignition sequence again and the Λ symbol will disappear from the display after a short delay.